-UNGA demands humanitarian ceasefire in Gaza: How your country voted
+UNGA demands ceasefire in Israel’s war on Gaza: How your country voted

 The non-binding, symbolic resolution passed with 153 votes in favour, 10 against, and 23 abstentions.

-The United Nations General Assembly has passed a non-binding, symbolic resolution to demand an “immediate humanitarian ceasefire” in Gaza, with the United States and Israel voting against it but an overwhelming number of member states in favour of an end to the Israeli-Palestinian conflict.
+The United Nations General Assembly has passed a nonbinding, symbolic resolution to demand an “immediate humanitarian ceasefire” in Gaza, with the United States and Israel voting against it but an overwhelming number of member states in favour of an end to the Israeli-Palestinian conflict.

 A total of 153 countries voted in favour of the resolution on Tuesday, 10 countries voted against it, while 23 abstained.